The mortgage industry – Thriving in a volatile market | HCLTech

 • Strategy: Many lenders partner with offshore BPO providers to cut staffing, training and operations costs.
 For example, Bank of America expanded its workforce in India to support increased loan demand during the pandemic.

-• HCLTech: We offer strategic blend of offshore, onshore and automation to elevate operations.
+• HCLTech: We offer a strategic blend of offshore, onshore and automation to elevate mortgage operations.
 Our scalable platform efficiently handles fluctuating volumes, while our end-to-end services and expert teams deliver value across the entire mortgage lifecycle, adhering to rigorous compliance standards.

 Conclusion